Inoperable Lung Cancer: What To Expect | MyLungCancerTeam

 When Is Lung Cancer Inoperable?

 Doctors most often use surgery to treat less advanced cases of lung cancer.
 However, there are certain situations in which surgery is not the best treatment option.
-People who are in worse overall health or who have advanced-stage cancer may have inoperable or unresectable lung cancer.
+People who are in worse overall health or who have advanced-stage cancer may have inoperable lung cancer.

 Overall Health

 A person’s overall health is a big factor regarding whether surgery is a good option.
 Any major surgery comes with potential complications that may be too risky for some people.
 Complications are medical problems that develop as the result of a disease or its treatment.
-Complications of lung cancer surgery can include:

 • Bleeding problems